crazy4pi314/qutip-doc/guide/guide-visualization.rst

 the photon distribution in Fock basis the differences between these states are easily appreciated.

-One frequently need to visualize the Fock-distribution in the way described above, so QuTiP provides a convenience function for doing this, see :func:`qutip.visualization.plot_fock_distribution`, and the following example:
+One frequently needs to visualize the Fock-distribution in the way described above, so QuTiP provides a convenience function for doing this, see :func:`qutip.visualization.plot_fock_distribution`, and the following example: